Top 10 Smartest People of All Time

-Hitler was an Aries/Taurus, which are very passionate about being number 1 in everything they do!
-He was rejected as a painter or artist because his works were too vibrant and was Post Modern Impressionism.
-Had he been born during the hippy eras, where they were into that vibrant technique, he would have been looked up to but people were just not into that at that time frame yet.
-After he was rejected in school, he put his passion into another possibility and became the most ruthless leader in history!
+Hitler was an Aries/Taurus, which means he was very passionate about being number one in everything he did.
+He was rejected as a painter or artist because his works were too vibrant and were Postmodern Impressionism.
+Had he been born during the hippie era, when people were into that vibrant technique, he would have been looked up to.
+But people were just not into that at that time.
+After he was rejected in school, he put his passion into another possibility and became the most ruthless leader in history.
 Yes, the way he did things was wrong.
-Yes, how he killed many innocent people was wrong but this was not his objective.
-Many people don't understand that an Aries passion goes beyond the approval of others.
-They have to be #1 at all costs.
+Yes, how he killed many innocent people was wrong, but this was not his objective.
+Many people don't understand that an Aries' passion goes beyond the approval of others.
+They have to be number one at all costs.
 I, myself, am only an Aries.
 I have such passion in everything I do.
-I, however, do not have a Taurus which helped him finish what he started.
-Many of my passions die out eventually and I lose interest before completion.
+However, I do not have Taurus in me, which helped him finish what he started.
+Many of my passions die out eventually, and I lose interest before completion.
 He didn't!

-Hitler united a country wallowing in economic depression, hopelessness, and a sense of utter defeat at the Allies defeated their kingdom in World War 1.
-From the ashes of complete desperation, he rose to create the most mighty military machine in history.
-The forces of Nazi Germany saw combat with the whole world, fighting the hordes of men thrown at them by the USSR, the tactical machinations of Britain and United States, and the subterfuge of the French.
+Hitler united a country wallowing in economic depression, hopelessness, and a sense of utter defeat after the Allies defeated their kingdom in World War I. From the ashes of complete desperation, he rose to create the most powerful military machine in history.
+The forces of Nazi Germany saw combat with the whole world, fighting the hordes of men thrown at them by the USSR, the tactical machinations of Britain and the United States, and the subterfuge of the French.
 All by Hitler's creation.

-It is indeed a tragedy that one of the most skilled orator and politician in history, next to Augustus of Rome himself, built his legacy on the atrocities his regime committed.
-One can only imagine with awe what wonders his country could of made under him, were he to of committed to other political agendas.
-None other moved humanity into such a vast knife of progress, but none other moved it into a quagmire of hate and violence.
+It is indeed a tragedy that one of the most skilled orators and politicians in history, next to Augustus of Rome himself, built his legacy on the atrocities his regime committed.
+One can only imagine with awe what wonders his country could have achieved under him, had he committed to other political agendas.
+None other moved humanity into such a vast sphere of progress, but none other moved it into a quagmire of hate and violence.

-Only Hitler could of held the hilt of that knife.
+Only Hitler could have held the hilt of that knife.

 Greatest mathematician of all time.
-He had to spend a lot of his valuable time into land measuring and astronomy (boring repetitive jobs with lots of numerical data analysis), but in his free time he saw so much further than all other mathematician, that his notes were a valuable source of mathematical discoveries for centuries.
-At his 18th birthday, he thought up a geomertical construction for dividing a circle in 17 equal parts (unsolved at the time).
-Oh and he invented the telegraph (basis of all modern communication), but just on the side.
+He had to spend a lot of his valuable time on land measuring and astronomy (boring, repetitive jobs with lots of numerical data analysis), but in his free time he saw so much further than all other mathematicians that his notes were a valuable source of mathematical discoveries for centuries.
+On his 18th birthday, he thought up a geometrical construction for dividing a circle into 17 equal parts (unsolved at the time).
+Oh, and he invented the telegraph (the basis of all modern communication), but just on the side.